dam0944/POS-Coffee-NISIT/README.md

 # Coffee NISIT POS System

-Coffee NISIT is a modern Point of Sale (POS) web application designed for coffee shops, built with a focus on ease of use, powerful features, and clean design.
-This system streamlines daily operations—sales, inventory, customers, employees, and reporting—making it ideal for both staff and managers.
+A modern, user-friendly Point of Sale (POS) web application for coffee shops.
+Coffee NISIT streamlines sales, inventory, staff, and reporting operations to help your business run efficiently.
+This README introduces the system’s features and provides context for internship applications.

 ---